istio/istio.io/content/en/blog/2024/ambient-vs-cilium/index.md

 ### Not all Encryption is Created Equal

-While Cilium offers IPsec for FIPS-compatible encryption, most other Cilium features such as L7 Policy and Load Balancing are incompatible with IPsec.
+While Cilium offers IPsec for FIPS-compatible encryption, most other Cilium features such as L7 policy and load balancing are incompatible with IPsec.
 Cilium has much better feature compatibility when using WireGuard encryption, but WireGuard cannot be used in FIPS-compliant environments.
 Istio, on the other-hand, because it strictly complies with TLS protocol standards, always uses FIPS-compliant mTLS by default.

 ### Hidden Costs